advaitkumar3107/advaitkumar3107.github.io/_pages/projects.md

 <br />

 #### Optical Character Reader
 Developed an Optical Character Reader for detecting typed as well as handwritten text.
 This was presented in the tech expo 2019 held at IIT Bombay.

-<button class="button button2" onclick="https://github.com/advaitkumar3107/ITSP" type="button">Code</button>
+[Code](https://github.com/advaitkumar3107/ITSP)

 <br />